IsaacCheng9/fairsplit/README.md

 ## Explanation of Transaction Minimisation Algorithm

 We implemented a greedy algorithm to minimise the number of transactions required to settle the debts between all members of a group.
 The algorithm runs in O(n log n), where n is the number of users.
 This means that it scales well with the number of users.

 <!-- TODO: Explain simple example with Alice -> Bob -> Charlie, and then advanced example. -->

+A simple example of this algorithm is shown below.
+In this example, Alice owes Bob £10 and Bob owes Charlie £10 for a total of two transactions.
+The algorithm will suggest that Alice pays Charlie £10 directly, and thus only requiring one transaction to settle the debts.

+This may seem like a trivial problem to solve, but it becomes more complex as the number of users increases.
+The following diagram shows a more complex example when there are six users with six transactions between them.
+This is reduced to only four transactions by the algorithm.

 ## Screenshots